Amblyopia: Lazy Eye Symptoms and Treatment

 Treatments for Amblyopia

-• Treatment for amblyopia is generally very successful if started early and followed properly.
-Amblyopia is a treatable condition, and the earlier it is detected, the better the visual outcomes.
-Therefore, it is important to have your eyes tested at an early age to screen and/or treat amblyopia.
+Treatment for amblyopia is generally successful if started early and followed properly.
+Amblyopia can be a treatable condition, the earlier it is detected, the better the visual outcome.
+Therefore, it is important to have babies’ and children’s eyes tested to screen for amblyopia.